 Any Certifications or Credentials Needed?

-Practicing Registered Nurses can obtain certification in geriatric nursing.
+Practicing Registered Nurses can obtain certification in gerontological nursing.
 RNs must complete an examination for certification, which lasts five years.
 The American Nurses Credentialing Center (ANCC) offers certification for nurses who:

 - Currently hold an RN license